caicancai/caicancai/README.md

 # Hi👋
 I'm Cancai Cai, a programming beginner born in 2002.

 I work on big data.
-I am interested in sql engine and streaming system, I have a dream of streaming query.
+I am interested in sql engine and streaming system, My dream is to create a meaningful computer system.

 Reach me: cancai@apache.org